SPORTSMANSHIP/CONDUCT AND “TEAM TOURNAMENT” RULES

 Please check with American Bass for rules for specific special events.

 1)These rules are for American Bass “Team Tournaments”.
 In addition to these rules, each contestant MUST READ, UNDERSTAND, AGREE TO, AND SIGN an annual American Bass Waiver (each season).
 American Bass utilizes several forms of communication methods including websites, social media, emails and texting.
 American Bass does not use standard mail to communicate rules or other program information.
 It is the responsibility of each individual to obtain program information (including sponsor contingency programs), event information, rule information, etc. through the methods utilized by American Bass.
 American Bass can always be reached by phone to update contact information or to verify current communication methods.
 (714) 423-4532.
 Failure to “agree to” “Truth Verification” provisions stated in the Waiver may result in ineligibility to participate in American Bass events and loss of membership status with American bass.
 Separate or additional rules may apply for “American Bass Team Opens”, “Special Events” or non-team tournaments.
 It is the responsibility of each entrant to know these rules.
 Ignorance of the rules is not a defense for violation of them.
 Regional Tournament Directors shall apply penalties for rule infractions.
 American Bass encourages all parties involved in a rules dispute to photograph and/or video the incident at the time of the dispute to assist in resolving the issue with tournament authorities.
 Do not use zoom functions when taking photos involving encroachment.
 Protests must be made in writing within 30 minutes of the official check-in time of the final flight at each tournament.
 The person(s) submitting the protest must be present and willing to identify the offender(s) in a face to face situation at the time the director confronts the named offender(s).
 The Regional Tournament Director may assess a penalty/disqualification without a written protest.
 The results of any event where protests have been filed or penalties or disqualifications have be assessed shall be considered unofficial until a review of the incident has been conducted by the Head Tournament Director of American Bass.
 This review shall be completed within 72 hours of the event.
 The exception to this 72 hour limit is for “Truth Verification” testing (see Truth Verification rule for additional information).
 In the event of “Truth Verification” testing the final decision on tournament results are pending the outcome of the test.
 The decision of the Head Tournament Director shall be final in all matters.
 Adjustments to the results/paybacks, if necessary, shall be made after the final decision.
 American Bass uses this procedure to assure fair and consistent application of rules and penalties in all regions and matters.
 Our objective is to offer you the fairest most consistent handling of any problem.
 To avoid protests, if you suspect a possible infraction is about to take place – Alert the would-be offender and check the rules!
 I agree to only register for events that are “open” registration or events I have qualified for.
 It is mandatory to provide American Bass with complete and correct name, address and Social Security number information for tax purposes.
 Providing incorrect and/or incomplete information is grounds for denial of membership and denial for participation in any/all events American Bass conducts.
+American Bass Rules may be changed or modified at any time with a 14-day notice on American Bass Social Media.

 COMPUTER GENERATED RESULTS – In the unlikely event of a computer failure at any event where the tournament director utilizes a computer to generate the results, the director may choose to give the basic tournament results and payments at the awards ceremony but hold any option payments until the computer problem is resolved.
 All results will be completed within 72 hours of the event and all results will be posted on the American Bass web site.
 All option winnings will be mailed within 72 hours.
 This procedure is necessary to insure respect for all of the competitors time.
 The possibility of a computer failure exists.
 All directors keep back-up data that will assure proper payment.
 However, manual checking of this data can be time consuming and would not be practical at the weigh-in site.